georgiosseitidis/viscomp/README.md

 <!-- badges: end -->

-The goal of viscomp is to provide several visualization tools for exploring the behavior of the components in network meta-analysis:
+The goal of viscomp is to provide several visualization tools for exploring the behavior of the components in a network meta-analysis of complex interventions:

- * heat plot for the two-by-two component combinations
+ * heat plot of the two-by-two component combinations
  * leaving one component combination out scatter plot
- * specific component combinations violin plots
+ * violin plot for specific component combinations' effects
- * components density plot
+ * density plot for components' effects
- * waterfall plot for the interventions that differ by a specific component combination
+ * waterfall plot for the interventions' effects that differ by a certain component combination
- * components network graph
+ * network graph of components
- * components rank heat plot for multiple outcomes
+ * rank heat plot of components for multiple outcomes.
- * hasse diagram.

 ## Installation